Croatia Traveller

 There's not a lot going on in sleepy Buzet but it is known as the Istrian "Truffle Capital" as it's in the heart of truffle country.
 The best time to sample the truffles is at the beginning of September when the Virgin Mary's birthday is celebrated.
 To honour the saint, townspeople prepare a giant omelet filled with truffles in the town square.

-If you can't make it for the Virgin's birthday party, come on the first Friday and third Thursday of the month for the local fair showcasing Istrian products.
-Otherwise, you could stop by the Istrian Regional Museum for a look at the archaeological and ethnographic history of the region.
+If you can't make it for the Virgin's birthday party or truffle days, come on the first Friday and third Thursday of the month for the local fair showcasing Istrian products.
+Otherwise, you could stop by the Istrian Heritage Museum for a look at the archaeological and ethnographic history of the region.
+See the website (in Croatian)

 The Buzet Region